Adverb lesson plans can move beyond adverb worksheets with a few simple activities.

 Students might need a complete review of adverbs.
 Before we work on adverbs, start with a quick review of verbs.
 We practice verbs.
 We might add adverbs, or find them if they are in there.
 But honestly if students do not understand adverbs, day one of adverbs is a review of verbs.

 By this point of grammar lessons, we have done almost all the parts of speech; students have done nouns, pronouns, verbs, adjectives, and adverbs.
 So if I need to go over some of the material, if I need to do a quick presentation over adverbs, I will.
 I just emphasize to students that we’re never going to stop using these terms.
-We will talk about adverbs with vocabulary and writing.
+Any adverb lesson plan includes discussions about adverbs with vocabulary and writing.

 The expectation is that they’re going to not only know the definition and be able to identify an adverb, but they are also going to be able to apply that knowledge.
 I definitely emphasize that and use the proper terminology when working with student writing, vocabulary practice, and sentence structure.